 From a positioning perspective, there are only a couple of basic positions bars occupy.
 Snack/side item or meal replacement.

-On the snack side, you have the unhealthy Rice Krispy bar, Lucky Charms Treats. etc. And, the healthier granola bars, Nutrigrain bars, and Nature Valley.
+On the snack side, you have the unhealthy Rice Krispy bar, Lucky Charms Treats. etc. On the other side, the healthier granola bars, Nutrigrain bars, and Nature Valley.

-As a result, many of the bars are positioning themselves against cereal.
-And, breakfast in general.
+As a result, many of the bars position themselves not against each other, but against cereal.
+Even breakfast in general.